Javascript is required to view this site. Skip to main content

 Do I need another shot ?

-Everyone 6 months and older should receive an updated COVID vaccine in fall 2023, as long as it's been at least 2 months since your last dose.
+Everyone 6 months and older should receive an updated COVID vaccine in fall/winter 2023/2024, as long as it has been at least 2 months since your last dose.

 Where can I get a COVID vaccine?

-There are several ways to get a COVID-19 vaccine:
+There are a few ways to get an updated COVID-19 vaccine:

 If you have health insurance, please bring your card.
 (Insurance is not required.)